Mountain-Colt/ProjectIdeas/README.md

 ###### Data analytics
 * predictive modeling for sports teams
 * Gaming the stock market using sentiment analysis of Twitter in R
+* A new approach to predictive time series data analytics without mathematical models or scientifc theories.
+Just big data.

 ###### Theoretical/academic
 * Javascript parser/interpreter - possibly extend to include analysis and visualizations of time and space complexity